 Koeman’s poor substitution in bringing on Sergino Dest and taking off Dembele proved costly as the Dutchman's poor marking saw Tono run in behind and cross into Sergio Leon, who flicked home to equalise on the 83rd-minute mark.

 Takeaways from the match

 The Blaugrana fall apart yet again

 Barcelona decided their ill fate after ball-playing errors and failing to keep hold of their two-goal lead.

 The Blaugrana once again failed to pick up points in the penultimate period of the season.
-Five points dropped in their last two games now hands their Madrid rivals a huge advantage in the upcoming table standings.
+Five points dropped in their last two games now hands their Madrid rivals a huge advantage in the league standings.

 Barcelona fail to make Levante pay again at the Estadio Ciudad de Valencia

 It's now three successive meetings at Levante Barcelona have failed to collect three points in.